jxxcarlson/elm-spreadsheet/README.md

 ## Evaluation

 The function `eval` carries out the computations specified in the formula cells.
-Thus the compuations
+Thus the sequence

 ```elm